s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/dft/descriptor.rst

    ``...``
       The value to be set for the targeted configuration parameter, passed as a variadic argument list of **one** element.
 This usage is deprecated.
-      Note the type assumed by oneMKL when reading that value (specified above).
+      Note the type assumed by oneMath when reading that value (specified above).

 .. container:: section

    .. rubric:: Throws

-   The ``set_value`` member functions shall throw the following :ref:`exceptions<onemkl_common_exceptions>` if the associated condition is detected.
+   The ``set_value`` member functions shall throw the following :ref:`exceptions<onemath_common_exceptions>` if the associated condition is detected.
 An implementation may throw additional implementation-specific exception(s) in case of error conditions not covered here: